hajush/sqwatch/README.md

 ## About

+SQWatch is a web application that monitors (watches) a SonarQube instance to help monitor code quality issues for a set of teams.
+It allows monitoring upcoming issues from branches not yet merged off of the main (MASTER) branch.
+It has views of the data that can be queried and can be used as a dashboard Information Radiator to compare code quality between teams.
-SQWatch is a Dashboard App that can be turned into an Information Radiator for watching a target SonarQube instance.
-It can also be used through a REST API to send custom emails for new issues to teams.
+SQWatch can also be used through a REST API to send custom emails for new issue notifications to teams.

+## Important REST API endpoints

+Some of the API is automatically generated and can be inspected at /api.
+Much of the API is intended for internal use, but other endpoints are needed to access SQWatch features.
+Nearly all of the returned data is via JSON except for /newupcoming/{teams}

+### /api/authors/{id}
+The author list is initialized via /initdb from the .mailmap configuration, and new authors are automatically when encountered during scans.
+The author list can also be referenced and adjusted through the REST API, as there is no web GUI for changing the author list other than setting the author's team.
+- GET - lists all authors in the author database if no ID, or only the one author with an ID.

+### /api/teams/
+The list of teams is necessary for newupcoming notifications.
+This list needs to be set directly in the database.
+The list can be viewed through a GET call to the REST API.

+### /initdb
+Adds author data from the conf/.mailmap configuration file to the author database.

+### /newupcoming/{teams}
+A text (not JSON) message is returned with HTML links that can be added to an email message.
+The initial list will be a comma delimited email list of the authors using the primary_email.
+The {teams} needs to be a comma delimited list of teams.
+SQWATCH_THRESHHOLD_* limits are used to focus only on higher priority issues to help teams begin to improve their coding quality standards gradually.

 ## Environment Variables

-Some settings are required for the SpringBoot and JavaScript transpilation for the front end ReactJS.

-The jar file must be built with the SQWATCH_SONAR_URL set or issue links in the webapp will go to localhost:9000.

 These environment variables keep authentication tokens secure as well as making it possible to point SQWatch at different SonarQube servers,